alcandelario/bookaday/README.md

 ## Usage

-Click the "Start the Notifications" button to toggle on/off push notifications.
+Use the toggle switch to enable/disable notifications.

 The app will then create a new push notification roughly once a day (not exact as the background process that schedules notifications has a 15 minute resolution)

+Using the slider you can browse the list of books, but if you leave the slider there, new book notifications will continue from that point onward.

-Clicking on the title of the book will either open the Amazon shopping app (if installed, of course), or open the amazon website with search terms for the book if no matching book data could be retrieved from the Amazon Associates API.
+Clicking the "Find on Amazon" link to either be deep-linked into the Amazon Shopping App, or to Amazon's website if the appropriate data could not be retrieved to get the deep link from the Amazon Associates API.

 ## Contributing